-Applicants who would like to take graduate courses for personal enrichment or to fulfill prerequisites for another program, can take course(s) as a non-degree-seeking student.
-Non-degree-seeking students are not pursuing any of The Graduate College's programs.
+Applicants who would like to take graduate courses for personal enrichment or to fulfill prerequisites for another program can take course(s) as a non-degree-seeking student.
+Non-degree-seeking students are not pursuing any of The Graduate College's degree programs.

 Admission Requirements for U.S. Citizens

-The items listed below are required for admission consideration for semesters of entry during the 2017-2018 academic year (Fall 2017, Spring 2018, and/or Summer I and II 2018).
-For submission instructions, additional details and admission requirements for semesters beyond 2017-2018 (if applicable), please visit the appropriate program web page.
+The items listed below are required for admission consideration for semesters of entry during the 2018-2019 academic year (Fall 2018, Spring 2019, and/or Summer I and II 2019).
+For submission instructions, additional details and admission requirements for semesters beyond 2018-2019 (if applicable), please visit The Graduate College website.

 - $10 nonrefundable application fee